itzandroidtab/open_flashloader_template/Readme.md

 * A way to restore modified registers after deinit

 ## Stack usage
 In the previous documentation Segger reserved 256 bytes of stack for Open flash loaders.
-In newer versions the documentation mention 512 bytes of stack with a fallback to 256 bytes for devices with low amounts of memory (debugging linkerscript is set to 256 bytes of stack).
+In newer versions the documentation mentions 512 bytes of stack with a fallback to 256 bytes for devices with low amounts of memory (for testing, the linkerscript configures 256 bytes of stack).

 ## Create a flash loader xml file
 SEGGER J-Link uses xml files to add support for external loaders.
 The xml file configures the follwing: